lmcdonough/SR-FlaskApi/README.md

 to create a new post for a specific user: curl -H "Content-Type: application/json" -d '{"Title":"Message Title","Message":"This is my message}' -X POST http://mywebsite.com/history/Username

-Notes, when posting the title field is required, if you are a message for a new contact, this will automatically create a new contact for you, currently the contact field in the domain structure cannot handle spaces so use a name like "Julio".
+Notes, when posting the title field is required, if you are a posting a message for a new contact, this will automatically create a new contact for you, currently the contact field in the domain structure cannot handle spaces so use a name like "Julio".